Top 10 Pros and Cons of Canvas from Instructure

 • Detailed Analytics: Offers insights into student performance, aiding in targeted instruction.

-Real-Life Example: An educator uses Canvas’s automated grading feature for quizzes, significantly reducing grading time and providing immediate feedback to students, thereby enhancing the learning process.
+Real-Life Example: An educator uses Canvasโ€™s automated grading feature for quizzes, significantly reducing grading time and providing immediate feedback to students, thereby enhancing the learning process.

 9. Cloud-Based Accessibility

 The cloud-based nature of Canvas is a crucial advantage, offering high availability and secure data management.
 This feature ensures that users can access the platform and their data anywhere without worrying about data loss or system downtime.
+This eliminates the need for costly on-premises infrastructure and IT maintenance, making Canvas a cost-effective solution for institutions of all sizes.

 • High Availability: Being cloud-based ensures that Canvas is accessible at all times.